 1. Technical Equipment

-• Collapsible trekking poles ( One pole is recommended)
+• Collapsible trekking or ski poles* (One pole is highly recommended)

 We suggest using the ‘layer system’: Light technical clothing that doesn’t take much space in your backpack and dries quickly if sweaty or wet.

 Layers can be put on and taken off fast if weather conditions change during the day.

 • Wind and waterproof shell jacket with hood (Gore Tex or similar)

 • Wind and waterproof over pants with side zippers (Gore Tex or similar)